What I use

 I am using Wakapi for more than a year now to gain insights into how much I am really coding on my projects.
 It automatically tracks usage and time as a plugin of your IDE and sends it to the self-hosted app.

 - Symfony 4/5

 - Main IDE: PhpStorm

 As PHP is my main programming language, PhpStorm is the way to go.
 I tested Atom, VS Code and other IDEs/editors, but none of them offered such a powerful programming experience.
-At the moment the theme installed is Atom One Dark via the Material Theme UI with Fira Code being the used font.
+My theme of choice is Atom One Light for the day and Github Dark for the night, with Fira Code as the font.

 Like with PHP, I also tested various tools for Python and Ruby programming and finally used the Jetbrains IDEs again.

 Sublime Text is used for quick editing of files outside of project scopes.

 - Database Management: Table Plus